 Visit Chiang Mai Instead of Bangkok

-Think of Chiang Mai, Thailand, as the more chiller northern cousin of Bangkok.
-Though neither are cheap in terms of airfare, the day-to-day cost of visiting Chiang Mai is just over half of that in Bangkok.
+Think of Chiang Mai, Thailand, as the chiller northern cousin of Bangkok.
+Though neither are cheap in terms of airfare, the day-to-day cost of visiting Chiang Mai is around half of what it is in Bangkok.

 It might not have Bangkok’s nightlife, but Chiang Mai shares a penchant for open-air markets — like the Saturday Walking Street on Wua Lai Road — and ridiculously cheap, over-the-top tasty street food.
-Airfare is a bit more expensive, but if you stay for three weeks, you’ll actually save about $340 overall despite the higher upfront cost.
+Airfare is a bit more expensive, but every day you stay represents a discount of roughly 50%.

-Daily Costs: About $33 less per person, per day
+- Daily Costs: About $12 more per person, per day

 Though Managua in Nicaragua and San Jose in Costa Rica are capital cities, neither are bank-breaking vacations.
-Even the more expensive of the two costs the average traveler only about $49 per day to visit.
-However, Managua’s savings start at the beginning of your journey with substantially cheaper airfare.
-By the time your first day wraps up, you’ll have saved over $200.
-You’ll hardly blow through those savings too soon, either.
+Although San Jose is the more expensive of the two, the city still costs the average traveler only about $56 per day to visit — and San Jose’s savings start at the beginning of your journey with substantially cheaper airfare.
+After two days, you’ll have saved more than $300 without any shortage of postcard selfies by the Caribbean Sea, the Pacific Ocean, and the rainforests of Central America.

 Visit Warsaw Instead of London

 Think of a famously foggy, history-rich European city rife with museums and known for both its excellent walkability and public transportation options.
-London’s probably on your short list, but you’d be remiss to discount Warsaw, Poland, as a powerful equivalent.
+London’s probably on your shortlist — but you’d be remiss to discount Warsaw, Poland, as the royal city’s equal.

-Among a London-like mix of Gothic architecture and thriving modern cityscape, you’ll find Warsaw’s own Royal Castle (admission is only about $8), as well as museums that rival London’s selection.
+Among a London-like mix of Gothic architecture and thriving modern cityscape, you’ll find Warsaw’s own Royal Castle, as well as museums that rival London’s selection.
 The Warsaw Rising Museum, the POLIN Museum of the History of Polish Jews and the Neon Muzeum top the list.

 Visit Hanoi Instead of Singapore

-Like Singapore, Hanoi in Vietnam boasts an eclectic mix of ancient temples, modern buildings and exquisitely cheap street food — and all at substantial savings.
+Like Singapore, Hanoi in Vietnam boasts an eclectic mix of ancient temples, modern buildings and exquisitely cheap street food, and all at substantial savings — but airfare is what really settles this contest.

-Though Singapore’s most urban areas are a lot more futuristic and utopian-looking than Hanoi’s, Vietnam’s capital is no slouch, with more museums than you can count.
-Temples like Bach Ma and the Temple of Literature satisfy your needs for pagoda photo ops, but don’t leave without spending barely anything on street foods like fried dumplings, snail soup and Vietnamese coffee.
-On average, you’ll spend only about $12 per day on plentiful eats.
+Singapore’s urban areas are a lot more modern and utopian-looking than Hanoi’s, but Vietnam’s capital is no slouch — there are more museums than you can count.
+Temples like Bach Ma and the Temple of Literature satisfy your needs for pagoda photo ops but don’t leave without spending barely anything on street foods like fried dumplings, snail soup and Vietnamese coffee.

 Visit Abu Dhabi Instead of Dubai